-(A) Paperwork Reduction Act Statement
+(A) Paperwork Reduction Act Statement.
 The information collection requirements related to this program have been approved by the Office of Management and Budget (OMB) in accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520), and have been assigned OMB approval number 2577-0169.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid control number.

-(B) Environmental Impact
+(B) Environmental Impact.
 Except to the extent that recipients may project base assistance provided under this NOFA, this NOFA does not direct, provide for assistance or loan and mortgage insurance for, or otherwise govern or regulate, real property acquisition, disposition, leasing (other than tenant-based rental assistance), rehabilitation, alteration, demolition, or new construction, or establish, revise or provide for standards for construction or construction materials, manufactured housing, or occupancy.
 To the extent that recipients project base assistance provided under this NOFA, that assistance is subject to 24 CFR part 983, including the environmental review provisions set out at 24 CFR 983.11.
-Accordingly, under 24 CFR 50.19(c) (1) and (5), this NOFA is categorically excluded from environmental review under the National Environmental Policy Act (42 U.S.C.
+Accordingly, under 24 CFR 50.19(c)(1) and (5), this NOFA is categorically excluded from environmental review under the National Environmental Policy Act (42 U.S.C.
 4321).

-(C) Federalism, Executive Order 12612
+(C) Federalism, Executive Order 12612.
 The General Counsel, as the Designated Official under section 6(a) of Executive Order 12612, Federalism, has determined that the policies contained in this NOFA will not have substantial direct effects on States or their political subdivisions, or on the relationship between the Federal Government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Specifically, the NOFA solicits applicants to help eligible families make the transition from welfare to work, and does not impinge upon the relationships between the Federal government and State and local governments.
 As a result, the NOFA is not subject to review under the Order.

-(D) Prohibition Against Lobbying Activities
+(D) Prohibition Against Lobbying Activities.
 You, the applicant, are subject to the provisions of section 319 of the Department of Interior and Related Agencies Appropriation Act for Fiscal Year 1991, 31 U.S.C.
 1352 (the Byrd Amendment), which prohibits recipients of Federal contracts, grants, or loans from using appropriated funds for lobbying the executive or legislative branches of the Federal Government in connection with a specific contract, grant, or loan.
 You are required to certify, using the certification found at Appendix A to 24 CFR part 87, that they will not, and have not, used appropriated funds for any prohibited lobbying activities.
 In addition, you must disclose, using Standard Form LLL, "Disclosure of Lobbying Activities," any funds, other than Federally appropriated funds, that will be or have been used to influence Federal employees, members of Congress, and congressional staff regarding specific grants or contracts.
-Tribes and tribally designated housing entities (THDEs) established by an Indian tribe as a result of the exercise of the tribe's sovereign power are excluded from coverage of the Byrd Amendment, but tribes and TDHEs established under State law are not excluded from the statute's coverage.

-(E) Section 102 of the HUD Reform Act; Documentation and Public Access Requirements
+(E) Section 102 of the HUD Reform Act; Documentation Requirements.